mytourist/api-documentation/README.md

 ```

 # Availability API
-To check all available `unittypes` on a specific date-range.
+To check the availability on a single or all available `roomtypes` in a specific date-range.
+The API will always return the number of available `rooms` in this `roomtype`.
+The API will also return some additional information about your roomtype to prevent extra API calls to the roomtype endpoint.
+Inside each `roomtype` you will find the price `rates`.

 **GET** `https://app.mytourist.cloud/api/availability?arrival={DATE}&departure={DATE}`